Create a Project

 Application Project

-• Define the property applicationEntryPoint in the microej configuration block of the build.gradle.kts file.
+• The Application Entry Point.
+It is defined by the applicationEntryPoint property in the microej configuration block of the build.gradle.kts file.
 It must be set to the Full Qualified Name of the Application main class, for example:

 microej {